 This Institute laboratory engages students in hands on projects involving laboratory experiments, analysis of data on the EsGlobe, writing up reports and making oral presentations.
 The following project themes explore fundamentals of climate science but also make contact points with major contemporary environmental challenges facing mankind.

 Students learn about the science of climate, how to deal with noisy imperfect data, how to write reports (they can satisfy their CI-M writing requirement through 12.307) and get much practice in public speaking.

 We will develop an educational resource – an interactive data display which we call EsGlobe – for rendering environmental or model data onto a sphere (either a physical sphere, a virtual sphere on a flat screen display or indeed one’s cell phone).
 It can be tilted and rotated to facilitate ease of viewing, as shown in Fig.1 and described in the legend.
 More importantly, it will enable interactive work with the underlying data sets.
 EsGlobe can enliven and transform a number of courses and educational activities at MIT.
 We envisage that EsGlobe will also be a valuable resource for outreach in informal settings such as lab visits, museums and libraries and can even be used to enliven professional lectures and seminars.
 A prototype exists and is already being used in outreach and educational activities.

 Figure 1: EsGlobe is an interactive data display for rendering environmental or model data onto a sphere: either a physical sphere or a virtual sphere on a flat screen display.
 The globe can be tilted and rotated to facilitate ease of viewing.
 EsGlobe will allow the user to interact with the data, manipulate it, select it and plot it out (as shown at the top).
 The trajectories of virtual particles released in to the flow can also be computed.

-Learn about the new minor in Environment & Sustainability!
+Learn about minoring in Environment & Sustainability at MIT!